 Please call for any help

-- Receive your Pre Authorisation Approval and proceed for hospitalisation.
+- Receive your Pre Authorisation Approval and proceed for admission into the hospital.

-1. Claim Form of your Insurer filled in all respects and signed by policy holder Click here for Forms
+1. Health Insurance Claims Form of your Insurer filled in all respects and signed by policy holder Click here for Forms

 2. Checklist of documents to be attached-

 - Original hospital bill with detailed cost break-up